Trip Overview

 DAY 1

-Our first meeting will be in the hotel lobby at 10 a.m.
+Our first meeting will be in the hotel lobby before noon.
 After introductions, the adventure starts with a driving tour of the city, including stops at the 'Pearl' and Hallgrimskirkja Church.
 Your Icelandic guide will introduce the history and the culture of this beautiful city and Iceland and answer all the questions you may already have.
-Lunch will be at the Pearl, giving you plenty of time to visit the exhibits, videos and planetarium before returning to the hotel for a few hours of relaxation or more touring on your own (Reykjavik is a great city for walking).
-Your guides will make sure you know where all the museums, interesting sites, galleries and exhibits are as well as the famous hot dog stand (maybe an afternoon snack?)
-For those who arrived today, you may not be able to check in until 2 p.m. or later but reception will be happy to stow luggage while you either explore or hang out in the lobby.
-Dinner tonight is included and we’ll meet in the lobby to walk to dinner.
-(L, D)
+Lunch will be at the Pearl, giving you plenty of time to visit the exhibits, videos, and planetarium.
+After returning to the hotel, enjoy a few hours to relax or continue exploring on your own—Reykjavík is a wonderfully walkable city filled with colorful streets, public art, cafés, and shops.
+Your guides will be happy to point out museums, galleries, historic sites, and local attractions, as well as Reykjavík’s famous hot dog stand, a favorite stop for both locals and visitors.
+This free time is a great opportunity to enjoy at your own pace before regrouping in the lobby for a welcome dinner at a local restaurant.

 DAY 2